 If we want to better understand the role of a wiki-based intranet in the corporate context, just imagine that all the available software solutions are placed together like large, thick stones in a bucket (the company).
 The stones play a really important role when it comes to the volume of the bucket.
 They represent the leading systems for different applications.
 For financial accounting, SAP is one of the stones. (by the way, we use ERPNext, an open-source application).
 Salesforce might be used as a CRM system, Jira is often used for task management, etc. These thick stones play an important role.
 They make up a large part of the bucket’s weight.

-The task of the intranet in the area of project management is to connect the different systems, and to define a specification for processes and the locations for the documentation.
+The task of the intranet in the area of project management is to connect the different systems and to define a specification for processes and the locations for the documentation.

-Every major project is processed and reconciled using a variety of solutions: rapid exchanges in a group chat environment, short updates to the project in the microblog, concepts, documentation, and references in the wiki, time recording and task planning in the project management software, and controlling and budget planning in an ERP or BI system.
-On top of this, analog channels or channels with little or no software support exist, such as meeting, telephony, video conference, or even email software.
+Every major project is processed and reconciled using a variety of solutions: rapid exchanges in a group chat environment, short updates to the project in the microblog, concepts, documentation, and references in the wiki, time recording, and task planning in the project management software, and controlling and budget planning in an ERP or BI system.
+On top of this, analog channels or channels with little or no software support exist, such as in-person meetings, telephony, video conference, or even email software.
 The task of the intranet is to keep all of this together and transparent.

 As I write this, the market for mobile apps and support for mobile data entry is unfortunately still pretty underdeveloped.
 For example, entering information in Confluence is worse than in Jira.
-And if there is any doubt, a chat is the quickest solution anyway.
+And if there’s any doubt, a chat is the quickest solution anyway.
 If someone writes a message in Telegram because they just don’t have enough time or it’s too difficult to pass in Confluence or Jira, it’s no big deal for me as the person responsible for the intranet, because it doesn’t change any of the basic project processes.